mkomer/mkomer/README.md

-- 👋 Hi, I’m @mkomer
+My name is Mike Komer.
-I am a Business Intelligence expert.
+I am a Business Intelligence Developer
-Currently working as an Application Analyst on the Enterprise Applications and Data Goverance team at a Logistics company.
+Currently focused on tableau development and data modeling.

-Most of my custom development work has been done proprietarily within organizations.
-Within this github repository I have begun storing my projects from my personal projects and studies.
+here I will share a sample of some of my work and projects.